sarthakg043/web3-internship-task/README.md

 # web3-internship-task

+The required task has been done.
+Other than that here are a few suggestions I would give to enhance the Json data file.

+You can add details of-

 ### Ecosystem Growth and Adoption:

 * Active dApps: Number of decentralized applications built on Polygon, categorized by sector (e.g., DeFi, NFTs, gaming, DAOs).